samuelwilliams413/samuelwilliams413.github.io/chukchuk/wb_rules.md

 ## Skills

-> All skills are 6+ by default.
-Only bother writing down the skills you have improved.

-Skills are activities not fully encompassed by attributes.
-Skills are rated at a number.
-If a player rolls 1d6 equal to or above the number they pass the check.
-All skills by default start at 6+.
+To pass a skill check roll under the relevant ability score.
+All skills by default start at +0.
 Races and classes may improve certain skills.

-- Divinities (gods, spirits, cults)
-- Esoterica (magic, magical beasts)
-- Homesteading (animal husbandry, bushcraft, tracking and trapping)
-- Humanities
-- Larceny (lockpicking, disable trap, pick pocket)
-- Medicine (first aid, surgery, humanoid biology)
-- Parkour
-- Perception
-- Search (investigation, careful study)
-- Stealth
-- STEM

 **Skill bonuses**

-- Fighting Men start with 4+ in Parkour.
-At every level (starting at level 1) fighting men may improve two of their skills by 1 (e.g. 6+ to 5+).
-- Clerics start with 4+ in Divinities
+The following roll twice and take the better result for the listed kind of checks

+- Fighting Men - Gross motor skills, feats of strength, jury rigging, spelunking and sneaking
+- Clerics - Cults, religions, extraplanar beings, and undead
-- Magic Users start with 4+ in Esoterica
+- Magic Users - Magic and unnatural phemonomen and items
-- Dwarves start with 4+ in Search
-- Elves start with 4+ in Perception
-- Halflings start with 4+ in Sneak
+- Humans - Fellowship, a *hobby*, and a *profession*
+- Dwarves - Searching, appraising, mining, and masonry
+- Elves - Listening, seeing, and the arts
+- Halflings - Sneaking, hiding, and cooking

 ## Gods